MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AvailablePaymentMethods.md

   If you have a postpay threshold account, you need to have a primary payment method: a credit or debit card.
 Your primary payment method will be used to pay your advertising charges when you reach your monthly billing date or your billing threshold, whichever comes first.
 Although you can add as many payment methods as you like, you can only have one primary payment method for each account.
 If you want to delete a primary payment method, you must first set a new primary payment method for any accounts that use the payment method you are trying to delete.

   We may initiate an authorization hold on your card for the estimated amount of the advertising fee.
 This hold will be removed either when the time limit for the hold is up (usually, it's 7 days) or upon receipt of funds for the final transaction, whichever comes first.
 (Not everyone has this feature yet.
-If you don't, don't worry—it's coming soon!)
+If you don't, don't worryâ€”it's coming soon!)

 - **Backup payment method.**